lannah2/MCA-2024/README.md

 Notated Data

 There were several versions of Satisfied written by others members of the public available for use on websites such as Tumblr and Pinterest.
+The original versions of the song were also available on websites such as MuseScore and Music Notes.

 Acoustic Data